Farrell Grehan: Career

 Farrell's career spanned from 1950s to the 2000s and he worked in locations that included Burma, Lapland, Yemen, Aran Islands, Egypt, Bethlehem, Crete, Moscow and Prague.
 In America he photographed Walden Pond, Allagash, the World Trade Center, Hopi Indian nation, national parks, Okefenokee Swamp Park Mackinac Island.
 For LIFE he documented urban renewal in New York and made photographs of architectural structures by Roberto Burle Marx and Frank Lloyd Wright that represent them in their settings, an approach he applied to his full-colour imagery of American wildflowers.
 He had been making floral studies as a hobby before showing them to publishers in 1959.
 Their response was positive, and they described his pictures as having “the delicacy of a Japanese painting.
 Occasionally one sees through flowers in the foreground to focus upon a blossom sharply defined.
 No other flower photographs have captured their subjects with such sensitivity to colour and form.”
 Such framing-in-depth is evident in his picture City Child which in 1953 had won a $2,000 award, and was chosen in 1955 by Edward Steichen for MoMA's world-touring The Family of Man exhibition that was seen by 9 million visitors; Grehan's camera candidly observes through broken fence palings a young girl alone and lost in her thoughts in an overgrown, neglected city garden.

-Grehan's notable portrait subjects included artists Salvador Dali, Alexander Calder, David Alfaro Siqueros, Hans Erni, Man Ray and Marcel Duchamp, the conductor Pierre Monteux, psychologist Jean Piaget, golfer Arnold Palmer, author Friedrich Durrenmatt, industrial designer Russel Wright, and the dancers Martha Graham, Merce Cunningham and Gelsey Kirkland.
+Grehan's notable portrait subjects included artists Salvador Dalí, Alexander Calder, David Alfaro Siqueros, Hans Erni, Man Ray and Marcel Duchamp, the conductor Pierre Monteux, psychologist Jean Piaget, golfer Arnold Palmer, author Friedrich Dürrenmatt, industrial designer Russel Wright, and the dancers Martha Graham, Merce Cunningham and Gelsey Kirkland.

-Grehan died on May 6, 2008 and was interred at Rockland Cemetery in Sparkill, NY.
+Grehan died on May 6, 2008, and was interred at Rockland Cemetery in Sparkill, NY.
 He was survived by his former wife Yvonne, two sons and two grandsons.